iharshit766/CodSoft/README.md

 Before getting started with the project, ensure you have the following prerequisites installed:

 - Java Development Kit (JDK) - version 8 or higher
-- IDE (Integrated Development Environment) such as IntelliJ IDEA, Eclipse, or NetBeans
+- IDE (Integrated Development Environment) such as Visual Studio Code or Eclipse
 - Git (optional, for cloning the repository)

 ## Setup Instructions